NomicFoundation/hardhat/docs/tutorial/5-test/README.md

 Once the contract is deployed, we can call our contract methods on `buidlerToken` and use them to get the balance of the owner account by calling `balanceOf()`.

 Remember that the owner of the token who gets the entire supply is the account that makes the deployment, and when using the `buidler-ethers` plugin  `ContractFactory` and `Contract` instances are connected to the first signer by default.
-This means that the account in the `owner` variable executed the deployment, and `getAddress()` should return the entire supply amount.
+This means that the account in the `owner` variable executed the deployment, and `balanceOf()` should return the entire supply amount.

 ```js
 expect(await buidlerToken.totalSupply()).to.equal(ownerBalance);